Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Rotterdam is known for not looking like any other city in the Netherlands.
 While lots of Dutch cities have a very traditional look to them, especially in the old areas, Rotterdam is all modern architecture and skyscrapers and geometry.

 Just look all the shapes you can spot in this station alone!

-Mario gave a photography talk and was supposed to take us on a photo tour around the city — but it was raining solid sheets.
-Instead, he took our tour to the Hotel New York, which was filled with lots of cool design!
+I was supposed to go on a photo tour around the city — but it was raining solid sheets.
+Instead, our tour went to the Hotel New York, which was filled with lots of cool design!

 I loved the wrought iron railings.